dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 At the end of the unit, you'll have two things to complete:

 1. The deliverables described in this project.
-2. Reading from the ZyBook.
+2. Reading from the posted textbook.

 The content for this unit will primarily be review from your previous class, although you will need to get started with Java, which may be new for you.